$138 Find Cheap Flights to Asia

 • There are many popular routes for travellers backpacking through Southeast Asia.
 Book a flight from your closest Australian capital to Bangkok and travel through Thailand, Laos, Cambodia and Vietnam, before flying home from Hanoi.
 Flying into one city and out of another can save you money.

-Top 5 airlines flying to Asia
+Reviews of the top 5 airlines flying to Asia

 Need help choosing which airline to fly with from Australia to Asia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.